in-toto/scai-demos/README.md

 # in-toto SCAI Generator and Demos

-The Software Supply Chain Attribute Integrity, or SCAI (pronounced "sky"), framework is a succint data format specification for claims and evidence about attributes and integrity about a software artifact and its supply chain.
+The Software Supply Chain Attribute Integrity, or SCAI (pronounced "sky"), framework is a succinct data format specification for claims and evidence about attributes and integrity about a software artifact and its supply chain.

 For more details read our [intro doc] or the full [SCAI spec doc].